 Children who have some learning difficulties – who need to go at their own pace – can often find school a very frustrating place.
 Gradually, unless their needs are recognised, they can suffer low-self-esteem and underachievement.
 Some children become fearful of going to school as a result, which can later lead to illness or school phobia.

 We need to recognise the need for special help as early as possible.
-However, in many children, their needs can be missed until their early teens or even later as they struggle with their schoolwork.
+Sadly, for many children, needs can be missed until they reach their early teens or even later as they struggle with their schoolwork.

 Uncovering strengths with one-to-one support

-Fortunately, individualised one-to-one tuition can help children with learning difficulties to overcome the barriers to learning and realise their potential.
-Our private tutors, who are patient and understanding, can assist the pupil to learn at their own pace and, ideally, in the comfort of a home.
+Fortunately, individualised one-to-one tuition can help children with learning difficulties to overcome the barriers to learning, and realise their potential.
+Our private tutors, who are patient and understanding, can assist pupils to learn at their own pace in the comfort of their own home.

 SEN Code of Practice defines a learning difficulty as ‘a significantly greater difficulty in learning than the majority of children of the same age’.

 While children with general or ‘global’ learning difficulties experience problems reaching expected attainment levels across the curriculum, specific difficulties – such as dyslexia or dyscalculia – may be reflected only in particular areas of learning (e.g. literacy or numeracy).

 Children with specific learning difficulties may therefore be able to do well in other areas – and can often excel in other aspects of learning and achievement when given the opportunity.